 The final operation of isotope separation, by far the most complex, costly and strategic, is described elsewhere.

-In 2000 the annual production in France was of 17,725 tons of raw uranium and 2,422 tons of enriched uranium.
-These allow supplying fuel for the 100 reactors of 1,000 megawatts.
+In 2000 the annual production in France was of 17,725 tons of raw uranium and 2,422 tons of enriched uranium (it has not varied much since).
+This would allow supplying fuel for 100 reactors of 1,000 megawatts.

 Other articles on the subject « Nuclear Fuel »

 Natural uranium or uranium enrichiched in isotope 235 Natural uranium has long been the only nucl[...]